 How to increase maximum upload file size in Prestashop

-If you're trying to upload a theme/module that has a big package's file size on your Prestashop website, you might get an error:
+If you're trying to upload a theme/module that has a big package's file size from your Admin Panel on your Prestashop website, you might get an error:

 I don't think this is the first time you've seen this mistake, and it won't be your last.
 Follow this PrestaShop tutorial for discovering 2 easy solutions to fix the upload_max_filesize error on uploading a commercial module using Module Manager from the modules page in Prestashop Admin Panel instead of asking your hosting provider.

 Let's talk we have a new Prestashop module called DocumenThemix.
 This is one of our latest Prestashop modules helps you create professional, personalised Prestashop documents such as Invoices, Credit Slips or Delivery Slips in PDF that fit your brand, in seconds.
 It's a great module, and its file size is 7MB.

 Sometime, the php configuration puts limits on upload file size.
 The default settings will restrict this to a max 2 MB upload file size.
 You need to increase this value to upload your favourite modules & themes (do you know how to install Prestashop Themes?).

 First, we need to know about upload_max_filesize and 2 other values.

 - Upload_max_filesize - The maximum length of an uploaded record.

 - Memory_limit - This units the maximum quantity of memory in bytes that a script is permitted to allocate.
 This helps prevent poorly written scripts for eating up all to be had memory on a server.
 Note that to have no memory restriction, set this directive to -1.

 - Post_max_size - Sets max size of post records allowed.
 In case you want to upload large files such as the premium Prestashop themes or Documenthemix module, this value should be large than upload_max_filesize.
 If reminiscence restriction is enabled by your configure script, memory_limit additionally affects document uploading.

 Generally speaking, memory_limit need to be large than post_max_size.